techidaily/site-win11-tips/source/_posts/how-does-windows-11-determine-software-harmony.md

 5. You’ll find the**Program Compatibility Troubleshooter** in the**Other** section, and to launch it, click the**Run** button next to it.
 ![the other troubleshooters page on Windows 11](https://static1.makeuseofimages.com/wordpress/wp-content/uploads/2023/01/other-troubleshooters-page-windows-11.jpg)

- For more ways to fire up this tool, please read our guide on the[different ways to run the Program Compatibility Troubleshooter on Windows](https://www.makeuseof.com/run-program-compatibility-troubleshooter-windows/) .
+ For more ways to fire up this tool, please read our guide on the [different ways to run the Program Compatibility Troubleshooter on Windows](https://www.makeuseof.com/run-program-compatibility-troubleshooter-windows/) .

 ## How to Pick a Program to Fix in the Program Compatibility Troubleshooter